daos-stack/daos/utils/githooks/README.md

 On many systems, the required packages can be installed through standard means but customization may be required.
-Some are specified in [requirements.txt](../../requirements.txt) so can be installed using `pip -r requirements.txt` or by using a virtual environment.
+Some are specified in [requirements.txt](../../requirements.txt) so can be installed using `pip install -r requirements.txt` and `pip install -r utils/cq/requirements.txt` which can also be done using a virtual environment.
 The following packages are used by built-in githooks.

 1. clang-format version 14.0.5 or higher.
 If the check is unable to parse